Welcome

 We respectfully acknowledge the traditional owners of the land on which the Melbourne Prize Trust operates – the People of the Kulin Nation – and pay our deepest respects to their Elders past, present, and emerging.

 This year we received a record number of entries of exceptional quality in the Melbourne Prize for Music 2025 & Awards.
-I would like to thank all entrants across the four categories and the music industry for supporting this year’s prize program.
+I would like to thank all entrants and nominators across the four categories, and the music industry for supporting this year’s prize program.

 Now in its 21st year, the annual Melbourne Prize continues to recognize and reward artistic talent, foster creative development, and enrich public life.
 It provides career development opportunities for Victorian sculptors, musicians, and authors and demonstrates the power of collective community investment in supporting the arts.